texttheater/produce/README.md

 `dep.src` and once from the dependency file.
 This does not matter, Produce is smart enough not to do the same thing twice.

+### Rules with multiple outputs

+Sometimes you have a command that creates multiple files at once because their creation is inherently linked to the same process – it wouldn’t make sense to try and create them in neatly separated steps.
+Splitting a file up into multiple chunks is such a case:

+    split -n 4 data.txt

+This command creates four files called `xaa`, `xab`, `xac` and `xad`.
+It gets complicated when these output files individually are dependencies of further targets, as in this example:

+    [split_and_zip]
+    type = task
+    deps = xaa.zip xab.zip xac.zip xad.zip

+    [%{name}.zip]
+    dep.file = %{name}
+    recipe = zip %{target} %{file}

+    [%{chunk}]
+    dep.txt = data.txt
+    recipe = split -n 4 %{txt}

+If we run the task `split_and_zip`, it will try to create its (indirect) dependencies `xaa`, `xab`, `xac` and `xad` independently of each other.
+Each time, the last rule will match, and each time, the exact same recipe will be executed.
+This is unncecessary work, one time would be sufficient because it creates all four files in each case.
+Worse, if we run Produce in parallel, multiple instances of the recipe may run in parallel and corrupt the data.

+The solution is to explicitly declare which files a rule produces, other than the target.
+The `output` attribute serves this purpose.
+With it, the last rule is rewritten as follows:

+    [%{chunk}]
+    outputs = xaa xab xac xad
+    dep.txt = data.txt
+    recipe = split -n 4 %{txt}

+Additionally, it is good style to add a matching condition to prevent that the rule accidentally matches something that is not its output:

+    [%{chunk}]
+    outputs = xaa xab xac xad
+    cond = %{target in outputs.split()}
+    dep.txt = data.txt
+    recipe = split -n 4 %{txt}

 ### All special attributes at a glance

 For your reference, here are all the rule attributes that currently have a